Version control

 - Good filenames that incorporate a date

-- Notations within the document indicating revision and approval dates (or status as a draft)
+- Notations within the document indicating revision and approval dates (including status as a draft).

 When version control is sloppy